MIMBCD-UI/meta/README.md

 # About MIMBCD-UI Project

-Medical Imaging Multi-mode Breast Cancer Diagnosis User Interface (MIMBCD-UI) Project involves the collaborative effort of two Portuguese Research Institutions: [INESC-ID](http://www.inesc-id.pt/) and [ISR](http://welcome.isr.tecnico.ulisboa.pt/)/[IST](http://tecnico.ulisboa.pt/).
+Medical Imaging Multimodality Breast Cancer Diagnosis User Interface (MIMBCD-UI) Project involves the collaborative effort of two Portuguese Research Institutions: [INESC-ID](http://www.inesc-id.pt/) and [ISR](http://welcome.isr.tecnico.ulisboa.pt/)/[IST](http://tecnico.ulisboa.pt/).

 ## Goals

-Development of the User Interface for Diagnosis of Breast Cancer in Medical Imaging Multi-mode.
+Development of the User Interface for Diagnosis of Breast Cancer in Medical Imaging Multimodality.

 It is intended to develop an User Interface for monitoring and diagnosis of breast lesions in various medical imaging modalities.
 Imaging modalities to include in the work are: